Pegasus Field

 Pegasus Field (ICAO: NZPG) was an airstrip in Antarctica, the southernmost of three airfields serving McMurdo Station.
 It closed due to excessive melting in the summer season caused by warmer temperatures combined with dust and dirt blown in from nearby Black Island.
-The last flight was on December 8, 2016 and it was replaced by Phoenix Airfield (ICAO: NZFX) with flights expected to start in February 2017.
+The last flight was on December 8, 2016 and it was replaced by Phoenix Airfield (ICAO: NZFX) with flights starting in February 2017.

 Pegasus was originally conceived as a blue ice runway capable of handling wheeled aircraft year-round, but as it was developed, it was enhanced with a 4-inch layer of compacted snow on top—thus more properly characterizing it as a white ice runway.